oddbird/oddsite/content/2017/1/5/git-rebase.rst

 this be your excuse.

-What Do the Oddbirds Do?
+What Do the OddBirds Do?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 We actually use a merge-centric flow, the kind you are likely more familiar